camunda/camunda-docs-manual/content/user-guide/security.md

 * Consider disabling execution of scripts all together if the feature is not needed.
 See also: [Custom Code & Security ]({{< relref "user-guide/process-engine/securing-custom-code.md" >}})

+### Forms

+Camunda offers different types of forms which are primarily used in Tasklist.
+In the input inside of this forms you can call and execute scripts which allows you to achieve easily your business logic.
+Please validate this input each time to prevent malicious behaviour.

 ### Expressions in Queries

 Consider disabling execution of expressions in queries.
 See also: [Custom Code & Security ]({{< relref "user-guide/process-engine/securing-custom-code.md" >}})

+### Native queries

+One of the options to query data from the engine is using native queries.
+Which means to provide own SQL queries to retrieve engine entities if the Query API lacks the possibilities you need.
+However, use the native queries with care.
+Please bear in mind of the SQL Injection while using this approach.

 ## Security Configuration in the external Environment